young295/Angular-5-Udemy/README.md

 # Course File Structure

-The directory 'my-first-app' is the directory in which the ongoing course is taught inside of.
-Each lecture adds and makes changes to the files in the 'my-first-app' directory, while assignments will each have their own directory.
+The directory 'my-first-app' is the directory in which the Basics section of the course is taught inside of.
+Each lecture adds and makes changes to the files in the 'my-first-app' directory, while assignments will each have their own directories.

+The directory 'cmp-databinding-start' was a starter resource given to work in for the section that teaches more in-depth concepts about components and data binding on top of what was learned in the basics section.